 Is there such a thing as a positive leadership style?
 Potentially all leadership styles have their positive attributes if applied correctly and in the right circumstances.
 But then we come to the issue of how many leadership styles there are.

-The number seems to depend on who you ask.
-To some, there are three leadership styles, and to others there are five styles.
-Some believe that leadership styles can be classed into thirteen categories.
-Well we’re going for compromise and looking at six different leadership styles, their pros and cons depending on the prevailing circumstances.
+The number seems to depend on who you ask, or what you read.
+To some, there are three main leadership styles, and to others, there are five.
+Others believe that leadership styles can be organised into thirteen categories.
+Well, we’re going for compromise by looking at six different leadership styles, their pros and cons depending on the prevailing circumstances.

 1. Democratic Leadership

 This is an obvious one – a democratic leader wants decisions arrived at through a general consensus.
 This style of leading will work where the participants need to be part of the plan or goal, as their participation in the decision-making process makes them more likely to commit to achieving the end result.
 However, where difficult and quick decisions are needed, taking the democratic route would inevitably result in problems.

 The transactional leader offers his followers rewards for their achievements and punishes them for any mistakes they make along the way.
 This form of leadership works best in cases where there are well-established rules regarding performance, which makes evaluating performance more straightforward.
 It also goes without saying that in cases where it is difficult to gauge individual contribution, this style of leadership would not be very effective.

 With this form of leadership, the leader acts as a guiding example to the followers.
 The only way this style would work is if the followers are loyal to the leader and can put aside their personal differences for the sake of going by what the leader expects of them.
 However, where the followers are independent thinkers or the leader picks obvious favorites among his followers, this style of leadership would eventually fail to work out.